dfwu/dfwu.github.io/_pages/presentations.md

 ---

 - 2024\.
+Why *not numeral NP* requires *but* but not *not many NP*.
+Talk at SuB 29.
+- 2024\.
+Corrective markers *bing* and *you* in Mandarin Chinese.
+Talk at SuB 29 Workshop ‘Evidentials in non-canonical speech acts’.
+- 2024\.
+Prosody of corrective *but* sentences in English.
+Poster at Speech Prosody 2024.
+- 2024\.
 The absolute and contextual forms of ‘one’ and ‘two’ in Mandarin Chinese.
 Poster at WCCFL 42.
 - 2023\.
 Semantic opposition coordination: An argument for question settlement.
 Talk at SuB 28.
 - 2023\.
 Prosodic evidence for the recursive prosodic structure of corrective but sentences.
 Talk at 30mfm.